11 Jun Getting Started with Telecommunications Compliance

 Please note that this registration and adherence to the FCC requirement will get rid of a charge for fees associated with Federal Universal Service Fund and other telecommunications requirements.

 IMPORTANT: Any carrier that allows end-users to make international calls must fill an additional application called FCC 214.
 To learn more about when and how to submit that form, click here.

 4. Finally, Open a Reporting Account with the Universal Service Administrative Company (USAC).

 Once you’ve registered with the FCC, you create a reporting account with the USAC, the FCC’s collection agency.
 They’ll be the entity collecting the fees associated with the industry.
 You do this using the filer ID you just received.
 This is typically a 2-3 hour process and requires a one-time fee of $250.

 5. OPTIONAL: Obtain State-Level Telecommunications Registration

 Some states don’t require resellers to apply to become a VoIP carrier, but it’s best to be sure.
 Please contact your state’s public commission to see what it requires in order to perform business.
 This requires a one-time fee of approximately $350.

-And there you have it!
+And finally, there you have it!
 Once you’ve completed these steps and paid the necessary dues, you’ve achieved compliance.
 Now you can enter into wholesale contracts with carriers, white-label platforms, and transport resellers without worrying about extra charges or legal ramifications.

-In summary, in order to achieve compliance you must:
+In summary, to achieve compliance you must: